photon-storage/gw3-doc/docs/api/gateway/dag.md

 The CID represents the root node of the new DAG after deletion.A follow-up operation can be performed on the new CID to further update the DAG.

 - **cid**
-  - Required: yes
+  - Required: Yes
   - Description: `cid` specifies the DAG root node
   - Example: `QmXD3svmCE9KR3kiUSZyZuso5DW3q3hLqBtSqXrFAv22Wc`

 - **path**
-  - Required: yes
+  - Required: Yes
   - Description: the `path` to be deleted.
   - Example: `/foo/bar/example.txt`

 - **ts**
-  - Required: yes
+  - Required: Yes
   - Description: a query parameter that represents the current timestamp
   - Example: `1688644825`